 Investors purchasing common stock in this offering will pay more for their shares than the amount paid by existing shareholders who acquired shares prior to this offering.
-You will incur immediate dilution of approximately \$ per share if you purchase common stock in this offering, representing the difference between the initial public offering price of \$ per share and our adjusted tangible book value per share after giving effect to this offering.
+You will incur immediate dilution of approximately \$3.71 per share if you purchase common stock in this offering, representing the difference between the assumed initial public offering price of \$18.50 per share, the midpoint of the price range set forth on the cover page of this prospectus, and our adjusted tangible book value per share after giving effect to this offering.